waffflezz/PySandBlocks/README.md

 :video_game: Having fun! :joystick:

 ## How to play
-You can download and play my game in itch page [PySandBlocks], play from .pyxapp file or run sources.
+You can download and play my game in itch page [PySandBlocks](https://waffflezz.itch.io/pysandblocks), play from .pyxapp file or run sources.

 From .pyxapp:
 - Clone or download my repo